Granger-47/Delta2/README.md

 # Delta2
-Repository for my final submission for delta's task 2
+Repository for my final submission for delta's task 2 Zoom out to 90% for best experience (to avoid scroll bars)
 1. Game Setup
 1.1 Map & Environment
 Top-down view: Players see the city from above, including roads, buildings, and open zones.